Dkendal/nvim-treeclimber/README.md

 ### Custom Key Bindings

 To customize key bindings, use the `<Plug>` mappings from the table above.
-For example, to use `H/L` for navigation instead of Alt+h/l:
+For example, to use `H/L` for navigation:

 ```lua
 local tc = require('nvim-treeclimber')